cainiao1989/ioc/README.md

 ```

 #### Module resolve - ES7 async/await
-> To run this example, you have to use some compiler, ex. [babel](https://babeljs.io/)
+> To run this example, you will have to use some compiler, ex. [babel](https://babeljs.io/)

 `file` `.babelrc`
 ```json